MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 ---
-title: Azure CLI alias extension
+title: Alias extension - Azure CLI | Microsoft Docs
-description: How to use the Azure CLI alias extension
+description: The alias extension allows users to define custom commands for the Azure CLI by using existing commands.
+Learn how to use the Azure CLI alias extension.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess
-ms.date: 09/07/2018
+ms.date: 9/21/2021
 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: azure cli alias extension, alias extension, alias commands
 ---

-# The Azure CLI alias extension
+# How to use the Azure CLI alias extension

 The alias extension allows users to define custom commands for the Azure CLI by using existing commands.
 Aliases help keep your workflow simple by allowing shortcuts.
 Since aliases are powered by the Jinja2 template engine, they even offer advanced argument processing.